gbulgakov/testing-kan/README.md

 4. --arch_types = list of ensembling strategies (plain, tabm-mini, tabm)
 5. --config = path to the .yaml config file, that contains additional info of the experiment.

-Alternetivly, you can specify the arguments above in the config file, and only use --config while running ` python scripts/run.py`
+Alternetively, you can specify the arguments above in the config file, and only use --config while running ` python scripts/run.py`